harshit2123/harshit_kumar_yadav_submission/README.md

 7. **Readable Message Code**
    - Automatically renders the message elements code , so that it becomes readable and also highlights the important part in the message element.

-8.**Added the Generative Chat Feature
+8. **Added the Generative Chat Feature
    - chat can remember the previous messages to it, so that it can remember the Previous Conversation

 ---